CollinsKippy/review-app-ng/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.2.

-# Using Standalone Components to replicate the React Review App
+Using Standalone Components to replicate the React Review App.
+Uses the new strongly typed forms.

 # Uses Bootswatch Theming